-Gordon argues that the second industrial revolution was the most important, allowing for dramatic improvements in living standards from running water, indoor plumbing and the automobile.
-It also allowed for a large shift towards employing mechanic rather than human and animal force in the production and transportation of goods.
-This transformation allowed for a sustained boom in growth of GDP per capita that lasted until the mid-20th century.
-He further argues that although the continuous advancement of information technology is impressive, it pales in comparison with the second industrial revolution.
-Moreover, most of the possible benefits of the third revolution have been experienced.
-Even if a fourth industrial revolution were to take place, much of the gain from the previous ones cannot be repeated since many positive effects of previous technological innovations can only happen once.
-Women joining the work force, urbanization and instant communication are three obvious examples.
+He argues that the second industrial revolution was the most important, allowing for dramatic improvements in living standards from running water, indoor plumbing, and the automobile.
+It further allowed for a large shift towards employing mechanic rather than human and animal force in the production and transportation of goods, and that this transformation allowed for a sustained boom in growth of GDP per capita that lasted until sometime in the mid 20th century.
+He further argues, that although the continuous advancement of information technology is impressive it pales in comparison with the second industrial revolution, and by now the possible benefits have largely been achieved.
+Even if a fourth industrial revolution where to take place much of the gain from the previous ones cannot be repeated as many positive effects of previous technological innovations can only happen once: women joining the work force, urbanization, and instant communication are three obvious examples.

-On top of this, Gordon argues that there are "headwinds" which work against future economic growth in the U.S., most prominently the growth in inequality, poor educational attainment and the climate challenges awaiting us in the coming decades.
+On top of this Gordon argues that there are "headwinds" which work against future economic growth in the U.S., most prominently the growth in equality, poor educational attainment, and the climate challenges awaiting us in the coming decades.

-To be fair, the empirical methodology used by Gordon has been criticized by several scholars, but the central point that economic growth cannot be taken for granted is worth some reflection.
+To be fair, the empirical methodology of Gordon has been criticized by several scholars, but the central point that economic growth cannot be taken for granted is worth some reflection.
 Pondering that thought leaves us with a provocative suggestion.
 What if the economic growth of the last 250 years is a one-time event?
 What if we will see economic growth drop to barely positive by the middle of this century?
-Gordon himself suggests that by the end of the century, we might reach a point when 0.2 percent in U.S. per capita growth is the new normal.
+Gordon himself suggests that by the end of the century we might be reaching a time where 0.2 per cent in U.S. per capita growth is the new normal.
 So what would that imply?